 Statista estimates that the Apple App Store now contains over 2.2 million applications, and there are almost as many in the Google App Store.
-However, we typically use just 9 apps on a daily basis.
+However, people typically use just 9 apps on a daily basis.

 This means that app stores are filled with apps that don’t attract users’ interest.